 Where possible there are audio recordings of talks on the Twilight Talks web page.

-You can visit the University's online events calendar, subscribe to the What's on guide (PDF 518 KB), view the programme of forthcoming public lectures, view the CPE's events listing on this website.
-You can also follow us on Twitter to get updates on forthcoming events or visit our blog.
+You can visit the University's online events calendar, subscribe to the What's on guide (PDF 518 KB), and view the CPE's events listing on this website.
+You can also follow us on Twitter to get updates on forthcoming events.